Pound hammered in US forex session

 Don’t ignore the Kiwi – it can deliver some great trades!

+Don’t Ignore the Kiwi – It Can Deliver Some Great Trades!
+The Kiwi (NZD) is often overlooked in forex trading.
+But it can deliver some great trades.
+High volatility and commodity links create sharp moves.
+Traders who ignore it miss opportunities.
 A currency often overlooked by forex traders is the New Zealand dollar, which is a great shame because this commodity dollar can often deliver some impressive and consistent trades, particularly on the slower time frames.
 And for a reason we only need to glance at the daily chart of the currency strength indicator.
 Following a sharp move lower in August towards the oversold region of the CSI, the New Zealand dollar then spent the next four weeks trying to move away from this region, before finally finding some traction towards the end of September.
 Since then the NZD has moved sharply higher against most of its counterparts, with a number of pairs lifting off simultaneously.
-Of the pairs which make up our NZD matrix, it has been the NZD/USD and NZD/JPY which have delivered some of the best trades, followed by the GBP/NZD and EUR/NZD.
-The move higher in the NZD/USD followed a period of consolidation for the pair as it bumped along...
+Which NZD Pairs?
+Of the pairs which make up...

 Read More